 This trip was filled with so many new life experiences, new learnings, new challenges.
-It was a huge goal accomplishment in so many ways – from setting up a tent to the first time to summiting a mountain (a 14er, at that!) for the first time, my first proper camping not at our family farm, our first official backpacking trip.
+It was a huge goal accomplishment in so many ways – from setting up a tent for the first time, to summiting a mountain (a 14er, at that!) for the first time, my first proper camping not at our family farm, our first official backpacking trip.
 There’s no one on earth I’d rather earn these accomplishments with than my brother.

 When I look at a wide angle photo from the bottom of the trail facing upward, and there’s a red line drawn over the distance and shape of the path to the peak, my mind is blown at what we just accomplished.